Last update

 - "LULUCF" (Land use, land-use change and forestry)

-The PNEC is the result of an intrinsically collaborative approach between the ministries and administrations concerned, coordinated by the Ministry of the Environment, Climate and Sustainable Development and the Ministry of Energy and Spatial Planning.
+The PNEC is the result of an intrinsically collaborative approach between the ministries and administrations concerned, coordinated by the Ministry of the Environment, Climate and Biodiversity and the Ministry of Economy.

 The ambitions and enhanced measures set out in the PNEC are also based on the results of various public consultation and institutional cooperation processes carried out in recent years.